Discover waterfront walkways & alpine switchbacks. This is a true hiking destination.

 The region is a hiker’s paradise, with excursions for families to unstoppable backcountry adventurers.
-Find mellow strolls on valley bottom rail trails, scenic views on waterfront paths, multi-day hikes or high alpine backcountry expeditions, there are hikes to suit any level of adventure.
-Explore trails near waterfront towns or venture into the wilderness on multi-day hikes.
+Find mellow strolls on valley bottom rail trails, scenic views on waterfront paths, multi-day hikes or high alpine backcountry expeditions.
+There are hikes to suit any level of adventure.

 Hot Springs Trail – This easy/moderate 8.5 km trail meanders along the Kuskanax Creek from just outside of Nakusp, up the valley to the Nakusp Hot Springs.
 The trail crosses the impressive, covered Kuskanax Creek foot bridge just a short walk from the hot springs.

 Vicky’s View – An accessible and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
 A short walk through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.

 Cedar Grove Trail – A gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.

 Box Lake Trail – The easy 1.3 km loop provides a gentle walk through a second growth cedar/hemlock forest typical of most valleys in this area.

 Saddle Mountain Trail – The moderate trail ascends 5.3 km to a rocky knob on Saddle Mountain that sits above the tree line.
 The peak was chosen as a Forest Service fire lookout because of the panoramic view of the surrounding peaks and valleys.